John Adams Middle School Performing Arts Center

 Community Performing Arts Hub

-The Center features a state-of-the-art 750-seat auditorium tailored to meet the needs of school’s notable music program.
-The auditorium’s acoustic design accommodates a variety of ensemble performance within a cost-efficient configuration that also supports a range of theatrical presentation.
-This flexibility is achieved through the integration of a Meyer Sound electronic acoustic system, enabling the auditorium to have a lower physical profile and smaller footprint than would otherwise be possible utilizing a traditional passive design approach.
-A large flexible rehearsal space complements the auditorium, supporting music and dance as well as hosting community events and classroom functions.
-Practice rooms, dedicated classrooms, offices, and libraries for orchestra, band and choir classes round out the program.Portfolio
+The Center will feature a modern 750-seat auditorium tailored to meet the needs of the notable JAMS music program.
+The auditorium’s acoustic design accommodates a variety of ensemble performance mediums within a cost-efficient configuration that also supports a range of theatrical presentations.
+This adaptability will be achieved through the integration of a Meyer Sound electronic acoustic system, enabling the auditorium to have a lower physical profile and smaller footprint than would otherwise be possible utilizing a traditional passive design approach.
+A large, flexible rehearsal space will complement the auditorium, supporting music and dance as well as hosting community events and classroom functions.
+Practice rooms, dedicated classrooms, offices and libraries for orchestra, band and choir classes round out the program.Portfolio

 Santa Monica, CA